header-banner-papaya.jpg

 Non-GMO arguments

-In 2013, a council hearing at the Hawaii county council ended with the ban of GMO papaya in Hawaii.
-It was met with a lot of backlash, especially from farmers that were left, once again, with no papayas they could plant that would be safe from PRSV.
+In 2013, a council hearing at the Hawaii County Council ended with the ban on GMO papaya in Hawaii.
+It was met with a lot of backlash, especially from farmers who were left, once again, with no papayas they could plant that would be safe from PRSV.
 The first group of papayas were killed by a virus, and the second group was perceived to be ‘killed’ by a policy ban.
 Others felt that the scientific consensus was ignored.

 Those who wanted to save papaya production from PRSV protested, and in consideration of their voices, the new law only bans new genetically modified crops and exempts the papaya.
 Nevertheless, GMOs are still heavily protested, and farmers still face backlash today.3

-If you want to know more about GMO’s and how it works you can find articles here and here.
+If you want to know more about GMOs and how they work, you can find articles here and here.

 Related articles